amiorin/vim-fasd/README.md

 # Introduction
-This vim plugin was extracted from the .vimrc of the author of fasd It allows you to change the current directory of vim using fasd and it open NERDTree window
+This vim plugin was extracted from the .vimrc of the author of fasd.

+It allows you to change the current directory of vim using fasd and then it open NERDTree window in new working directory.

 ## Usage
 ```vim